-At the expiration of the insured period, Logans Equine Insurance sends a letter to all Members to advise when insurance cover will expire.
-It is at that point that Members nominate their preferred course of action as outlined above.
+At the expiration of the insured period, the Insurance company sends a letter to all co-owners to advise when insurance cover will expire.
+It is at that point that co-owners nominate their preferred course of action as outlined above.

 Does this apply to a lease also?

-As Members do not actually purchase leased shares, insurance does not apply to Leased Syndicates (as past and future earnings are not insured).
-Instead, it is the owners’ responsibility to insure the horse.
+As co-owners do not actually purchase leased shares, insurance does not apply to Leased Syndicates (as past and future earnings are not insured).
+Instead, it is the co-owners’ responsibility to insure the horse.

 3. Do horses often return their purchase price?

-Whilst it is true that many horses do not recover their purchase price at the track, in our experience it has not been necessary to outlay a large sum of money to race a successful racehorse.
-Horses that have been purchased for relatively small sums have won prize money that far exceeds their purchase price:
+However, whilst it is true that many horses do not recover their purchase price at the track, in our experience it is also not necessary to outlay a large sum of money to race a successful racehorse.
+Horses that have been purchased for relatively small sums have won prize money that has exceeded their purchase price:

-One of our current band of runners, Allanthus, purchased for $22K and syndicated for $45K has returned over $180K prizemoney in his career to date, is Group 2 placed and the recent winner of the 2010 Bairnsdale Cup.
+Previous Clanbrooke racehorses: Allanthus, purchased for $22K and syndicated for $45K returned over $180K prizemoney in his career, was Group 2 placed and the winner of the 2010 Bairnsdale Cup.
 Close Encounter, a horse Syndicated for $15,000 (purchased for $6K) amassed over $145K in his career, was a Group winner who placed fourth in the 2004 SAJC Derby.
 Emission, purchased for $22K, amassed over half a million dollars in winnings throughout his career whilst Ask the Music, a Leased horse, accrued almost $50K prizemoney in her first two preparations.